zhouhaibing089/FileServer/README.md

 ###Step3

-Open your browser and download file via the location `http://localhost:9090/Sample.txt`(*Provided*) or replace with `Sample.txt` with your own file name.
+Open your browser and download file via the location `http://localhost:9090/Sample.txt`(*Provided*) or replace the `Sample.txt` with your own file name.